The Civil Code of Azerbaijan mandates that a legal entity shall have, at least, one legal representative acting as an executive director.

 The board of directors is a body supervising the activity of the management body of the company.

 Liability and Indemnification of Directors and officers.
-In case of a breach of the duties stated above, persons acting on behalf of a company and persons who are represented at the management bodies (board of directors or executive body) of a company should compensate the company, at the request of shareholders having at least 5% share in the charter capital of the company, for all damages caused to the company.
+In case of a breach of the duties stated above, persons acting on behalf of a company and persons who are represented at the management bodies (board of directors or executive body) of a company should compensate the company, at the request of shareholders, who owns at least 5% share in the charter capital of the company, for all damages caused to the company.

-- entering into agreements unfairly prejudicial to the interests of the company’s shareholders.
+- entering into agreements unfairly detrimental to the interests of the company’s shareholders.

-According to law, if any of the circumstances stated above occurs, the members of management bodies who cause damages to the legal entity may be dismissed from office by a decision of the general meeting of shareholders.
-In addition, such person may still be held liable for the damages caused to the legal entity.
-Moreover, the affected parties to the transactions concluded by such person have a right to file a lawsuit in court to declare such transactions as null and void.
+According to the Civil Code, if any of the circumstances stated above occurs, the members of management bodies, who caused damages to the legal entity, may be dismissed from office by a decision of the general meeting of shareholders.
+In addition, such person may still be held liable for the damages caused to the legal entity, and badly affected parties to the transactions concluded by such person shall have a right to file a lawsuit in court to declare such transactions as null and void.

-This article was prepared as general information by the attorneys of Baku Attorneys & Consultants (BAC), Azerbaijani law firm.
+This article was prepared as general information by the attorneys of Baku Attorneys & Consultants (BAC), a full-service Azerbaijani law firm.
 BAC provides cutting-edge legal solutions for businesses in Azerbaijan.
-Please, reach us via www.batco.az for any questions.
+Please, feel free to reach us via the contact page for any questions.